 About me

-I recently interned as an Applied Scientist at Amazon, helping to improve their model forecasts to deliver packages throughout Europe more efficiently.
-During my undergrad, I worked as a research assistant in Ashok Jansari’s lab at Goldsmiths, University of London, helping to develop a face memory test aimed at people with both poor and exceptional face recognition abilities.
-I also interned in the lab of Devin Terhune, using machine learning tools to differentiate the subjective experiences associated with different psychedelic drugs.
+Previously, I interned as an Applied Scientist at Amazon, helping to improve their model forecasts to deliver packages throughout Europe more efficiently.
+During my undergrad, I was also a research assistant in the lab of Devin Terhune, using machine learning tools to differentiate the subjective experiences associated with different psychedelic drugs.

 News